Koekto-code/SBEngine/readme.md

 # Strut-based engine v0.4.0-alpha
 21 june, 2022

-#About
+# About
 This is mainly the implementation of basic physics engine.
-Now program allows to load model from Wavefront OBJ file and see its falling/orbiting/rotating.
+Now program allows to load model from Wavefront OBJ file and see it falling/orbiting/rotating.

-#Compiling
+# Compiling
 Now project supports compiling only with MinGW (tested on MinGW 9.2.0).
 ```
 Libraries used: